Five ways to support children’s mental health

 4. Learn something new

-The winter months are a great time to set some goals about new things you and your child want to learn.
-It could be something that helps encourage their independence at school, like tying their own shoelaces or buttoning up their coat.
+Having more time at home offers an opportunity to set some goals about new things you and your child want to learn.
+It could be something that helps encourage their independence when they return to school, like tying their own shoelaces or buttoning up their coat.
 Or it could be something that helps at home, such as how to put their clothes away or helping out with washing up.
 When children feel they’re contributing to family ‘work’, it can enhance their sense of belonging.
 If your child is capable of doing things for themselves, give them as many opportunities as you can to practise these skills.

 Whatever the learning goals, it can be helpful if children understand they can improve their skills and abilities.
 This is often referred to as a 'growth mindset' since it’s about realising we all have the ability to change the way we think and do things.
 So, whether it’s tying shoelaces, learning to spell, or even how to hop on one leg, the way adults talk to children about the learning will influence those children’s beliefs.